haiku/website/content/guides/building/get-source-git.md

 <div class="alert alert-warning">
 Haiku's source code needs to reside on a case sensitive file system.
 </div>
 In short, such a file system recognizes "ThisIsAFile.txt" and "THISISAFILE.txt" as two different files.
-Some file systems that are (or could be) case in-sensitive include, FAT32, NTFS, and HFS+.
-Mac OS X's HFS+ is case in-sensitive by default.
+Some file systems that are (or could be) case in-sensitive include, FAT32, NTFS, and HFS+. macOS's HFS+ is case in-sensitive by default.
 For more information regarding how to create a case-sensitive HFS+ volume, see <a href="/documents/dev/how_build_haiku_mac_os_x#part_diskimage">this article</a>.

 <a name="proxy_access"></a>
 <h4>Getting the source code through an HTTP proxy</h4>